 We do not presently have a separately constituted audit committee, compensation committee, nominating committee, executive committee or any other committees of our board of directors.
-As such, Mr. Lowenthal Mr. Blom act in those capacities as our directors.
+As such, Mr. Lowenthal acts in those capacities as our directors.

 Audit Committee Financial Expert